darrenjs/c_dev_utils/README.md

 ===========

-c_dev_utils is a collection of simple utility programs for displaying information regarding the kernel and C\C++ programming environment on GNU\Linux bases systems.
+c_dev_utils is a collection of simple utility programs for displaying information regarding the C\C++ programming environment on GNU\Linux systems.

 cval
 ----

-Given a C\C++ type, cval will display its limits (as defined by C++), and given values, will show their hex and binary representation.
-This is typically of interest to developers who need understand the machine representation of the primitive types.
+Display numerical limits associated with the C\C++ primitive types (as defined by C++), and the hex and binary representation for specified values.

     $ cval short 256 257 258
     short, sizeof 2, non-sign-bits 15, digits10 4, min -32768, max 32767